 Last Statements in the book is really thought-provoking –

 In the ocean of life, the isles of blessedness are smiling, and the sunny shore of your ideal awaits your coming.
 Keep your hand firmly upon the helm of thought.
-In the bark of your soul reclines the commanding master; He does but sleep; wake him.
+In the bark of your soul reclines the commanding Master; He does but sleeps; wake him.
 Self-control is strength.
 Right thought is mastery.
 Calmness is power.
 Say unto your heart, “Peace, be still!”

-I have also created video of few quotes from the book – Hope you like it.
+I have also created a video of a few quotes from the book – Hope you like it.
 Please subscribe to my YouTube channel – Myread4change

 This is one book that everyone needs to read not only once, but at least once a month.
 This could definitely work as an anchor and we need to come back to it again and again as challenges of life surround us.

 I wish you a Peaceful Life.